Koopman-informed recurrent neural networks: Mathematical framework

-where \(\lVert \cdot \rVert\) and \(\langle \cdot, \cdot \rangle\) are typically the Euclidean norm and inner product, and $s_1, s_2 \in \mathbb{R}$ are constants.
-Repeating the same procedure for all neurons in both \(F_{\mathcal{H}}\) and \(F_{\mathcal{X}}\).
-As we stick to networks with one hidden layer in this paper, we ignore the multilayer sampling here and direct the reader to \citet{bolager-2023} for the full sample and construction procedure for an arbitrary number of hidden layers.
+where \(\lVert \cdot \rVert\) and \(\langle \cdot, \cdot \rangle\) are the Euclidean norm and inner product, and $s_1, s_2 \in \mathbb{R}$ are constants depending on the choice of activation function.
+In this paper, we only train networks with one hidden layer.
+Regarding multilayer sampling we direct the reader to \citet{bolager-2023}, where the authors include the full sample and construction procedure for an arbitrary number of hidden layers.

-This sampling technique adapts the weights and biases to the underlying domain and constructs weights with direction along the data (see Appendix~\ref{sec:append_interpretability} for an example how this can be used to interpret the resulting network).
-Empirically, this has shown to be an improvement over using data-agnostic distributions such as the standard Gaussian one.
+By using the parameter sampling technique above, we can adapt the weights and biases to the underlying domain and construct weights with direction along the data.
+Empirically, we will demonstrate that this leads to improvements over using data-agnostic distributions such as the standard Gaussian.
 One can choose arbitrary probability distributions as \(\mathbb{P}_{\mathcal{H}}\) and \(\mathbb{P}_{\mathcal{X}}\), with uniform distribution being a common choice.
-For the supervised setting, \citet{bolager-2023} also proposed a sampling distribution whose density captures the steepest gradients of the target function.
+For the supervised setting, \citet{bolager-2023} proposed a sampling distribution that is constructed to have a high density at the steepest gradients of the target function.
 For this paper, we sample with densities \(p_{\mathcal{H}}\) and \(p_{\mathcal{X}}\) proportional to

+respectively.
+In practice, we do not have access to the full state space \(\mathcal{H} \), and we therefore discretize using datasets \(H\) and \(H'\), with \Cref{eq:swim_density} defining our probability mass functions.